How to get freelance graphic design jobs

 Never turn down a job if it’s a good client

 If someone asks for a job you can not do, say “yes”!
 Find someone to do the job and charge the client a little more than you paid for it.
 Did I say don’t use bidding sites?
 Don’t use them to look for work.
 But use them to find workers.
-Elance is good.
+Elance and oDesk are good.

 This way you get a new client, find a new contact through the bidding site and learn a bit about how to do work in an adjacent field to your area of expertise.
 Oh, and you get paid!